Naming conventions

 Temporary deactivation of naming conventions

 Individual conventions can be disabled temporarily, i.e. for particular code lines.
 To this end you can add a pragma or an attribute in the declaration or implementation part of the code.
 For variables of structured types you may specify a prefix locally via an attribute in the data type declaration.
-For further information please refer to Pragmas and attributes.
+For more information see: Pragmas and attributes.

 Overview of naming conventions

-An overview of naming conventions can be found under Naming conventions – overview and description.
+For an overview of naming conventions, see Naming conventions – overview and description.